Before applying to Stony Brook Neurology…

 Is there a cut-off score for USMLE or COMLEX?

 There is no strict cut-off, but most of the candidates we have interviewed have a USMLE score of >220.

 What if I have not received my scores for Step 2?

 It is okay if you have not yet received your Step 2 scores at the time you submit your application.
 When you receive them, post the results to ERAS.
 However, we will not be able to rank you without having passing scores to Steps 1 & 2, including CS, or COMLEX equivalent.

 Is there a cut-off time from graduation date of medical school?

-A candidate must have graduated from medical school within the last 10 years.
-However, applicants must have no more than 5 years since their last clinical experience.
+A candidate must have graduated from medical school within the last 5 years.

 What is the 12 Week Rule and which foreign medical schools are approved by the NYS Education Department?